 This program offers students the opportunity to study Comparative Law earning an LLM at the completion of a semester at the University of Mannheim and a semester at the University of Adelaide in in Australia.

 At the University of Nottingham in England, students will have access to one of the leading centers in the world for legal research as well as courses concentrating in Human Rights Law and Criminal Law.

 The University of Siena in Italy offers students fluent in Italian a diverse course offering with concentrations in Law and Politics as well as the opportunity to live and study in a medieval walled city.

 Our program at Tilburg University in Holland offers students a chance to study Business or Administrative law in English from a uniquely European perspective with over 350 international students annually.

 Students may independently arrange to study at other universities with prior Law School approval.

-Students interested in summer opportunities focused on international exchange and education can work with the International Programs department to create a unique educational and multicultural experience.
+Students interested in summer opportunities focused on international exchange and education can work with the staff in the International Programs department to create a unique educational and multicultural experience.